What Is a BUN Test?

 Side effects associated with the BUN test include:

 - accumulation of blood under the skin

 - infection at the puncture site

-You should notify your medical provider if you experience unexpected or prolonged side effects.
+Notify your doctor if you experience any unexpected or prolonged